 Children living with trauma, and the families supporting them, often struggle to navigate the complex web of services and finances needed to heal and reintegrate back into school and broader society.
 Unfortunately, many traumatized children bounce from service provider to service provider, often get lost in “transitions” between those service providers, and ultimately must wait for long periods of time to get the services they so desperately need.
 At the moment they need help the most, these systemic dysfunctions add additional layers of stress to already traumatized children and their families.

-Frankly and perhaps most sadly, those who have experienced abuse and neglect (and those trying to help them) get so confused and frustrated when trying to access services that they end up deciding to manage their trauma alone with minimal resources.
+Frankly and perhaps most sadly, those who have experienced neglect and abuse (and those trying to help them) get so confused and frustrated when trying to access services that they end up deciding to manage their trauma alone with minimal resources.
 Service providers, policymakers and child advocates consistently state that the “systems” designed to help children recover from trauma are broken for the reasons outlined above.

 “We believe that Colorado’s youth will have a far greater chance to recover and heal if Tennyson builds upon existing relationships and creates new pathways for collaboration…”

 Long gone are the days when agencies could make the case that they, and they alone, could solve complex social problems—such as those endured by children who have experiencing extreme trauma.
 Such isolated ways of working inevitably puts agency before child, and leads to unhealthy competition that does little for children or their caretakers.